xmyst/canon/index.md

 ## 5. Methodology

-*Without systematic unity, our knowledge cannot become science; it will be an aggregate, and not a system.*<br>
+*Without systematic unity, our knowledge can not become science; it will be an aggregate, and not a system.*<br>
-&mdash; Immanuel Kant, Kritik der reinen Vernunft
+&mdash; Immanuel Kant, Critique of Pure Reason

 1. G. Polya.
     *How to Solve It, 2nd ed.*